-The commentary in the By Lawyers Criminal Magistrates Court (WA) guide has been updated accordingly.
+The By Lawyers Criminal and Restraining orders guides have been updated accordingly.

 Further provisions of the amending Act will commence in October 2020.
 By Lawyers guides will be further updated when those amendments commence.